- Where can I view applications?

 For all applications, the planning officer prepares a report detailing their assessment process, weighing up all factors and feedback into a Report of Handling, which will make a recommendation for the application to approved, approved subject to conditions, or refused.

-To assist in speedy decision making certain non contentious applications can be approved or refused by the Director of Development and Infrastructure and his senior planning officers under delegated powers given to him by the Council
+To assist in speedy decision making certain non contentious applications can be approved or refused by the Director and their senior planning officers under delegated powers given to them by the Council

 The majority of applications are determined using this decision route when a senior officer reveiws the planning officers Report of Handling, and issues a decision notice.
 Both the decision notice and the Report of Handling are then published online, and anyone who commented on the application will be informed of the outcome.